Gulf University for Science and Technology: Parking and campus access

 Limited covered parking is available for students near the north and west entrances.
 Part of the north parking lot is reserved for faculty and staff during regular university working hours.
 Other non-covered parking is also available.
 Access to the campus is provided from two main gates by smart cards, and a license plate recognition system.

 Sports facilities

 The Physical Fitness and Health Center is connected to the north concourse at the ground and the first levels.
 The facility includes a 25 m indoor swimming pool with an overlooking seating area for special events.
 It contains an indoor basketball and volleyball court with seating area and digital score board.

 Professional Advancement and Continuing Education

 GUST's Professional Advancement and Continuing Education (PACE) is connected to the main concourse.
 The center provides conference and training facilities for the community.
 It consists of two auditoria, one with 500 seats and one with 200 seats, with committee rooms and space for exhibitions and events.

-Health services

-GUST provides student health services at a clinic located in the Physical Fitness and Health Center and operated in conjunction with a local hospital.
-The clinic offers medical assistance for routine check-ups; however, students with any serious medical concern are referred to a local hospital or specialized medical facilities.

-Security

-GUST has a security system related to fire prevention, fire-fighting safety advice and emergency evacuation procedures.
-Entrance and exit of people visiting GUST are monitored by security personnel, and identification is required to enter the premises.
-Campus facilities are protected by closed-circuit television.

-GUST students are provided with student identity cards which are used to access campus facilities, obtain books from the library, and pay University fees.

-Plasma screens

-Plasma screens throughout the campus display notices of events and are used to make university announcements.

-Access for students with special needs

-All campus facilities are equipped with access ramps and elevators.

-Bookstore

-The GUST bookstore provides course textbooks, reference materials and other supplies.

-Food services

-Cafes and eating establishments are located along the concourse on the ground floor and offer meals, snacks, and beverages.
-GUST provides vending machines located along the campus and also there are eight restaurants and cafes in the campus, four in the North and four in the West area.